You are here

 Each IRB's first and most important function is to protect the rights and welfare of human research subjects.
 The safeguarding of subject rights and welfare must at all times take precedence over the goals and requirements of any research endeavor overseen by the IRB.
 IRB members and staff, as well as researchers submitting applications to the IRB, all must be informed of and understand this obligation.

 Each of the University's IRBs has developed and documented its own SOPs, together with related guidance, that are consistent with the requirements of Part 3 of this OM.
 Having separate IRBs allows each to tailor its activities to the specific types of research it oversees, to the ethical issues raised by that research, and to the local context.
 Separate and specific IRBs also facilitate more targeted and effective education and training for IRB members and staff and for the researchers and others who interact with the IRB.

 The administrative units overseeing the operations of the IRBs are responsible for the development, maintenance, review, and updating of IRB-specific SOPs.
-IRB SOPs and any substantive amendments may be implemented only upon the approval of the VPR or designee.
+IRB SOPs and any substantive amendments may be implemented only upon the approval of the IO or designee.

 UMHS Clinical Engineering (formally named Biomedical Engineering Unit) is responsible for the technical and engineering support of most of the medical equipment at the University of Michigan Health Systems (UMHS), with certain exceptions for specialized services.

 The Oncology Clinical Trials Support Unit (O-CTSU) serves as the centralized core facility of all clinical research trials conducted by investigators at the University of Michigan Rogel Cancer Center (UMRCC).
 The O-CTSU offers a broad range of support services including regulatory and data management services.

 The Protocol Review Committee (PRC) is a multidisciplinary committee that provides peer review of the scientific merit, prioritization, and progress of all cancer clinical trial studies.